Hillhouse History, Family Crest & Coats of Arms

 The ancestors of the name Hillhouse date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Hillhouse family lived as inhabitants in a house on a hill.

 Early Origins of the Hillhouse family

 The surname Hillhouse was first found in Buckinghamshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hillhouse family
+Early History of the Hillhouse family

 This web page shows only a small excerpt of our Hillhouse research.
 Another 74 words (5 lines of text) covering the years 1173, 1442, and 1514 are included under the topic Early Hillhouse History in all our PDF Extended History products and printed products wherever possible.

 Hillhouse Spelling Variations